8 min read

 Some features mentioned are only available on the Enterprise plan.

-As an Org admin, one of your responsibilities is to ensure that when doc owners leave the organization, their docs get quickly transferred to a new maker.
-This is important because when a maker is deactivated, their docs will become read-only and inoperable for everyone at your company until they are transferred to a new owner.
+As an Org admin or workspace content admin, your responsibility is to ensure that when doc owners leave the organization, their docs get quickly transferred to a new Maker.
+This is important because when a maker is deactivated, after 7 days the docs will become read-only and inoperable for everyone at your company until they are transferred to a new owner.

 • Considerations that impact transferring docs.